redhat-beyond/documents/Beyond06-SOW.md

 6. Make sure you assign your teammates as well as your mentors as reviewers for your PRs
 7. The review process can take a few days - make sure you send your PRs early enough so they will be merged in time for the demo
 8. You will be given a template for each demo with the specific details that are required
 9. Designate a primary speaker for your team.
-Other members are encouraged to speak as well, but if so plan who talks on what so you can all finish within the allotted time (15m).
+Other members are encouraged to speak as well, but if so, plan who talks on what so you can all finish within the allotted time (15m).
 10. It is recommended to pre-record technical demos to prevent technical issues from disturbing your demo
 11. Please make sure all your teammates can successfully use Git to clone the team project and Vagrant to bring up the development environment on their machines.

-### Demo 2 (Apr 11): Data model and basic testing
+### Demo 2 (Nov 28): Data model and business logic

 The purpose of this demo is to show your application's data model and data manipulation logic.